 8. Reduction of scars: If you have a fresh burn, apply lemon juice on it to experience the cooling effect.
 To treat the old burn scar, apply lemon juice regularly to fade the scar.

 9. Skincare: Lemon protects the skin from wrinkles.
 It is an anti-aging remedy on the skin.
 Apply lemon juice on sunburns to reduce the pain.
-It has natural antiseptic property.
-Drink regularly lemon juice with water and honey to get a glowing, blemish-free skin.
-It is also good for acne, pimples, blackheads and for eczema.
+It has natural antiseptic properties.
+Drink regularly lemon juice with water and honey to get glowing, blemish-free skin.
+It is also good for acne, pimples, blackheads, and eczema.
 There are soaps and face wash available in the cosmetic market that contains lemon in it.

-11. Throat infections: Due to its anti-bacterial property, consuming lemon juice fights against the throat infection.
+11. Throat infections: Due to its anti-bacterial property, consuming lemon juice fights against throat infections.

 12. Fever: Drinking lemon juice during fever breaks the fever by increasing perspiration.
 It also gives relief from cold and flu.

 13. Reduces blood pressure: Lemon has potassium in it.
 Hence, it is good for people suffering from heart ailments.
 Lemon controls high blood pressure, nausea, and dizziness, mainly because it provides a calm sensation to both body and the mind.
 It also helps to reduce stress and depression.

 Though lemon can't cure the diseases like malaria, fever, etc completely, it surely aids in the treatment.
 The daily practice of eating a quarter lemon along with food or drink keeps you healthy and strong.
 It builds your immunity.
 However, don't touch the lemon juice on the teeth directly because the acid in it may harm the teeth' enamel.

 |Carbohydrates 21 g||7%|